 Preheat oven to 400° F and butter a baking dish, something about 8x8 inches, or similar size.

 Put the nectarine slices and blueberries in a bowl and gently toss with the sugar, cornstarch and lemon juice.
 Transfer the fruit into the buttered baking dish.

-Bake for 20 - 25 minutes, until biscuits are beginning to brown.
+Bake for 20–25 minutes, until biscuits begin to brown.

 Recipe Notes / Tips